jagregory/abrash-black-book/src/chapter-01.md

 How can we speed up Listing 1.1?
 It should be clear that we must somehow avoid invoking DOS for every byte in the file, and that means reading more than one byte at a time, then buffering the data and parceling it out for examination one byte at a time.
-By gosh, that's a description of C's stream I/O feature, whereby C reads files in chunks and buffers the bytes internally, doling them out to the application as needed by reading them from memory rather than calling DOS.
+My gosh, that's a description of C's stream I/O feature, whereby C reads files in chunks and buffers the bytes internally, doling them out to the application as needed by reading them from memory rather than calling DOS.
 Let's try using stream